kalviumcommunity/s72_Avinash_SerenityCoach_GenAI/README.md

 ## Final Notes

-This project is a practical demonstration of how AI can be used responsibly to support mental health through empathetic, intelligent, and structured conversations.
-It leverages advanced AI techniques while remaining lightweight enough to complete within a week.
+This project shows how AI can responsibly support mental health by enabling empathetic, safe, and structured conversations.
+It balances innovation with ethical care, offering a lightweight yet impactful solution built within a short timeframe.
+This work was created as part of the Kalvium GenAI Workshops, showcasing how AI can be both practical and compassionate.